sajid1987/aws-serverless-workshops/DevOps/3_XRay/README.md

 ## Completion

 You have successfully integrated AWS X-Ray and demonstrated how it can be used to identify errors, latencies, and aid in  resolution.
-In the next [Multiple Environments Module](../4_MultipleEnvironments), you will enhance the pipeline by adding a Beta stage to the pipeline, and incorporate testing in the Beta stage before deploying to Prod.